The Famous WordPress 5-Minute Installation For Non-Techies

 (wp-config.php with our example database details entered)

-Once you have replaced the placeholder values with your own database details, select File > Save to update your wp-config.php file …
+Once you have replaced the placeholder values with your own database details, select File > Save to save your wp-config.php file …

 Save your wp-config.php file